lisa-mao/cakerecipes/README.md

 -Key Learning Moments

-Database Refactoring: Learned the importance of a solid ERD after realizing a single column for ingredients wasn't sufficient for complex filtering.
+Database Refactoring: Learned the importance of a solid ERD after realizing a single column for ingredients wasn't sufficient for complex filtering which resulted in me redoing it.

 Admin Workflow: Implemented state management for recipes (Active vs. Inactive) to give administrators full control over public content.